Hannah Dairy Research Conference 2025

 Scroll down to read this article...

-Next Generation Dairying Conference 2025
+Next Generation Resilient Dairying Conference 2025

 Funded by the Hannah Dairy Research Foundation and supported by the Journal of Dairy Research, Next Generation Dairying Workshops and Conferences stimulate dairy-related research in Scotland and connect researchers and industry globally.